morkeleb/clay/README.md

 - [X] update generator and allow loading of node modules as generators
 - [X] built in watch support
 - [X] add usage instructions to readme
+- [X] clean up command that will remove files instead of writing them

 ### Future

 - [ ] validations on models and generators
 - [ ] add an option to make dry runs
 - [ ] tests on handlebar templating system to prevent regressions and broken generators
-- [ ] clean up command that will remove files instead of writing them - option to clear directories
+- [ ] option to clear directories